MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 |The overall composite SLO target is set at 99.45%, equivalent to approximately 4 hours of downtime per month. |
 |---|

 To meet the SLO target of allowing only 4 hours of unavailability per month, the workload team establishes an on-call rotation.
-Both customer support and synthetic transaction monitoring can invoke on-call SRE support to promptly address availability issues.
+Both customer support and synthetic transaction monitoring can invoke on-call SRE support to promptly start on recovery steps to address SLO issues.

 ### Workload SLA

 |SLA for the workload at 99.9% availability per month. |
 |---|

 The workload team's legal and finance departments decided to set the SLA for the workload at 99.9% availability per month, exceeding the SLO target of 99.45%.
 They made this decision after analyzing financial payouts versus projected customer growth based on an attractive SLA.
 The SLA covers two core user flows and includes performance considerations, not just availability.
 It's a calculated risk taken by the business team to benefit the business, with the engineering team aware of the commitment.

 #### Correctness SLO

 The application's core user flows must not only be available but also usably (or even competitively) responsive.
 The team sets a response time SLO specifically for the API, excluding client processing time and internet network traversal.
-This SLO is evaluated during periods of availability.
+This SLO is evaluated only during periods of availability.
 They choose the 75th percentile as both the SLO target and the performance measurement, capturing the typical user experience while excluding worst-case scenarios.

 ## Related links